STAR: What to expect

 Peer mentoring: Get advice from experienced undergraduates

-Program Assistants provide support in the areas of:
+Program Assistants provide mentoring and support in the following areas:

 Do I have to go to freshman orientation?
 Accordion Closed

-All students selected for the STAR program will need to sign up for Northern Arizona University’s freshman orientation that will take place May 31st and June 1st.
-If you have already signed up for an orientation session, please make sure to change it as it is mandatory to attend the orientation session that the rest of the STAR students will be attending.
+All students selected for the STAR program will need to sign up for Northern Arizona University’s Freshman Orientation in June.
 To register yourself and guests for orientation, and for more information about orientation, please visit the orientation website.

-Do I need a car, bike, or computer?
+Do I need a computer to participate in the program?
 Accordion Closed